Please refer to the University’s Glossary of Terms for policies and procedures.

 1.2 These procedures do not apply to students undertaking a Higher Degree by Research (HDR), except for any coursework, e.g. a research methods course.
 In cases of research misconduct, refer to the University’s Responsible Research Conduct - Governing Policy and Managing and Investigating Breaches of Responsible Research Conduct - Procedures.

-2.2 In the case of suspected student academic misconduct in an examination the incident must be reported immediately to the invigilator or the Course Coordinator.
-Refer to section 8 regarding alleged misconduct in central examinations.
+3.2 In the case of suspected student academic misconduct in an examination, the incident must be reported immediately to the Invigilator or the Course Coordinator.
+Refer to Section 10 regarding alleged misconduct in central examinations.

-2.3 The University has available a range of tools, such as the SafeAssign text matching tool, as part of Blackboard Learning Management System, to assist in the identification of possible cases of plagiarism and collusion.
-Reports generated by software tools must be examined thoroughly in context, and the academic judgement of the teaching staff is relied upon to determine whether or not material is plagiarised.
+3.3 The University has available a range of tools, such as the SafeAssign text matching tool, as part of the Blackboard Learning Management System, to assist in the identification of possible cases of plagiarism and collusion.
+Reports generated by software tools must be examined thoroughly in context, and the academic judgement of the teaching staff is relied upon to determine whether or not material is plagiarised, or collusion occurred.

-3.1 A Course Coordinator who receives a report or identifies alleged student academic misconduct, makes a preliminary assessment to determine if either:
+4.1 A Course Coordinator who receives a report or identifies suspected student academic misconduct, must make a preliminary analysis to determine if either:

 (a) there is no case for the student to answer and the matter proceeds no further; or